 It’s time to check in to a new hotel, and they don’t come much more centrally located than the Radisson Blu in Berlin Mitte, directly on the bank of the River Spree between Alexanderplatz and Museum Island.

-Not only are many of the city centre’s top attractions just a stroll away, including the TV Tower and DDR Museum pretty much on your doorstep, there is also one visually remarkable attraction right in the middle of the hotel lobby as you step through the front doors: the AquaDom, currently the world’s largest free-standing cylindrical aquarium.
-This towering glass centrepiece contains one million litres of seawater teeming with all manner of sea life, and certainly makes checking in a much more diverting experience than usual.
+Not only are many of the city centre’s top attractions just a stroll away, including the TV Tower and DDR Museum pretty much on your doorstep, there is also an unexpected one right in the middle of the hotel lobby: the AquaDom, currently the world’s largest free-standing cylindrical aquarium.
+The towering centrepiece contains one million litres of seawater teeming with a variety of sea life, and certainly makes checking in a much more diverting experience than usual.

-There are 427 rooms and suites at this stylish spa hotel, and I’m lucky enough to have one directly overlooking the Berlin Cathedral on the other side of the Spree.
-Spa and fitness lovers are well served here, with a 24-hour fitness room, swimming pool, bio sauna and Finnish sauna, and a range of spa treatments on offer.
+There are 427 rooms and suites here, and I’m lucky enough to have one directly overlooking the Berlin Cathedral on the other side of the Spree.
+Spa and fitness lovers are well served, with a 24-hour fitness room, pool, Finnish sauna, and a range of treatments on offer.
 It’s also a proper business hub, with an impressive 2,740 square metres of event space.

 You certainly never get bored of gazing at that giant aquarium whenever you walk through the lobby or use the glass elevator; checking out was particularly bittersweet.

 When I said that the DDR Museum is on the doorstep, I wasn’t lying.
 You literally just step out of the hotel’s revolving doors and it’s there.
 And for anyone interested in what daily life was like in the communist German Democratic Republic, this place certainly pulls back the iron curtain on it.